-• DDA made the draft waiver amendment available to anyone who requested a copy of the amendment as a PDF document available on-line from DDA's public website on February 15th, 2023, through March 16th, 2023.
+• DDA made the draft waiver amendment available to anyone who requested a copy of the amendment as a PDF document available on-line from DDA's public website on October 2nd, 2023, through November 2nd, 2023.

-• DDA filed the public notice of the availability of the draft waiver amendment for public review in the Washington Register that was published February 15th, 2023.
+• DDA filed the public notice of the availability of the draft waiver amendment for public review in the Washington Register published on September 20th, 2023.

-• DDA sent a letter on February 15th, 2023, to 26,000+ stakeholders, including participants, family members, advocacy organizations, providers and state staff, inviting their review and comments on the draft waiver amendment posted on the DDA internet page.

-• Washington State Health Care Authority published a public notice to all Washington State Tribes on January 26th,
+• DDA sent a letter on October 2nd, 2023, to 26,000+ stakeholders, including participants, family members, advocacy organizations, providers and state staff, inviting their review and comments on the draft waiver amendment.Washington State Health Care Authority published a public notice to all Washington State Tribes on October 2,

-2023, of DDA's intent to submit a waiver amendment to the Centers for Medicare and Medicaid Services by March 15, 2022.
+2023, of DDA's intent to submit a waiver amendment to the Centers for Medicare and Medicaid Services.
+Summary of Public Comments received and State's responses: [to be completed following the Public Comment period October 2-November 2, 2023]

-Public Comments received: